 About Matt Sammon

 While my sports and broadcast experiences have been fun, nothing is as rewarding as being a devoted husband and father.
-Family comes first (left) with my wife Jennifer, and children Patrick and Cassidy.
-And while I enjoy working in and consulting on content creation and broadcasting, I always look forward to coaching my son and his teammates to achieve big dreams on and off the Little League ball field (right).
+Family comes first (left) with my wife and children.
+And while I enjoy working in content creation and communications, I always look forward to coaching my son and his teammates to achieve big dreams on and off the Little League ball field (right).

 Away from the workplace and the ball field, you'll find me collecting vintage baseball cards, a favorite past time of my childhood.
 I am also a voracious reader.
 My favorite books are non-fiction, mostly biographical or historical accounts of sports personalities, U.S. presidents, and leaders and eras in American history.
 I watch a little TV, though it's mostly a sporting event rather than a scripted program.
 Lately I spend a lot of my time seeing new things and visiting great places in the Phoenix area.
 It's a wonderful place to live.